Murder of Reet Jurvetson: Identification

 In June 2015, Jurvetson's older sister, Anne, was contacted by friends who had been searching through the National Missing and Unidentified Persons System, and who had noticed a similarity between a contemporary morgue photograph of the then-unidentified woman and Anne Jurvetson's estranged sister.
 In response to the notification, Anne submitted a DNA sample for comparison to a sample retrieved from a bloodstained bra belonging to the deceased which had been retained and stored, and from which DNA had been obtained.

-One year later, in April 2016, a formal announcement was made that the body had been conclusively identified as being that of Reet Silvia Jurvetson, a 19-year-old native of Montreal who had been living in Los Angeles for just weeks prior to her murder.
+The next year, in April 2016, a formal announcement was made that the body had been conclusively identified as being that of Reet Silvia Jurvetson, a 19-year-old native of Montreal who had been living in Los Angeles for just weeks prior to her murder.

 Disappearance

 Postcard sent by Jurvetson to her parents in Canada, prior to her death, serving as their final form of communication.

 Reet Silvia Jurvetson had departed from her home country of Canada to visit a man named "John" or "Jean" in California in the late summer of 1969.
 Several weeks after she had arrived (and just two weeks prior to her murder), she wrote a postcard in the Estonian language to her family which described her general satisfaction with her life in Los Angeles, and encouraging her parents to maintain contact with her via correspondence.
 Another postcard was also sent to her closest friend.
 These two postcards were the final contact her family and friends ever received from Reet.
 Her family did not report her missing, as they had known just how adventurous Reet had become in her later teenage years, and presumed she was simply "making a new life for herself".
 The Jurvetsons had made tentative efforts to contact Reet throughout the years, although all had proven fruitless.
 Her sister, Anne, would recollect in 2016 that, in addition to the family's hope Reet would contact them as and when she felt the urge to do so: "We did not know how to find someone on the other side of the continent."

 Nonetheless, after several weeks had passed without contact from their daughter, her parents did send an individual to the return address upon the postcard, only for this individual to be informed Reet had vacated the apartment several weeks previously.
 Shortly thereafter, the family hired a private investigator, although this individual was unable to garner any fruitful leads.
 Despite these setbacks, Reet's sister emphasized the fact that, prior to her being shown the online photographs of her deceased sister, she and her family had never given serious thought to Reet being the victim of a homicide.